Investing

 2. Your VCT tax certificate enables you to claim your upfront income tax relief from HMRC.

 If you pay tax under PAYE, then you have two options depending on the timing of the purchase.
 You can call HMRC and have your tax code adjusted immediately and start paying less tax.
 Otherwise you can simply claim your income tax relief through your Self Assessment form at the end of the tax year.
+Check out our How to Claim VCT Tax Relief guide for more information.

 What happens to my VCT shares when I die?